alydavis/Credit-Risk-Analysis/README.md

   - Recall:

 ## Summary
-Based on accuracy rating, the best performing model was The EasyEnsembleClassifier.
+Based on accuracy rating (the number of times the ML model was correct overall), the best performing model was The EasyEnsembleClassifier.

+Precision tells us how good the model is at predicting a specific category, in this case, high-risk loans.

+Recall tells us how many times the model was able to detect a specific category.
 I would recommendation banks use the [X] model.